Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Double-frequency SG model

 Let us note, the same normalized Fourier amplitude $\bar u$ is used both for the single- and the double-frequency cases.
 The definition of $\bar u$ is given by the low-energy behavior of the inverse propagator (see the previous section) and it is normalized in such a way that for the single-frequency model it tends to 1.0 in the low-energy limit of the broken phase.
 The low-energy limit of $\bar u$ in the broken phase of the double-frequency SG model is similar to that of the single-frequency model.
 Similarly, a non-trivial saddle point appears in $d=1$ dimension in the RG flow of the SG model both for the single- and double-frequency cases but its position differs from each other, see \fig{d1_double}.
 Let us also mention that the numerical results shown in \fig{d1_double} are obtained by solving the RG equations \eq{ea_v} and \eq{ea_z} both for the single- and double-frequency SG models in $d=1$ using the same initial condition for $u_{1\Lambda} \equiv u_\Lambda$ and for the double-frequency case the other Fourier amplitude is chosen as $u_{2\Lambda} = 0.1 u_{1\Lambda}$.

 The main conclusion is that results of the RG analysis of the single- and double-frequency SG models are in qualitative agreement which demonstrates that similarly to the $d=2$ case, the higher harmonics do not modify the phase structure given by the single-frequency model.
-However, we note that the RG treatment of the multi-frequency model is a more involved problem compared to the single-frequency one since the Fourier decomposition of the multi-frequency SG theory cannot be done analytically.